JRHaven/Weather-Displayer/README.md

 ## Installation

 ### Windows
 First off, this script was designed for use on Linux, specifically for the Raspberry Pi.
 If you wish to run it on Windows, you can clone this repo and build your own batch script.
-Just make sure the getter script is executed first,in a seperate thread.
+Just make sure the getter script is executed first, in a seperate thread.

-You will also need to download Python 3 if you haven't already.
+You will then need to download Python 3 if you haven't already.
 Head over to [the Python Project's Website](https://www.python.org/) and download the latest version of Python 3.

+After this, you need to download a program called "cowsay".
+After downloading Python, you can do this from the Pip package manager.
+After ensuring Pip is in your PATH environment variable, you can run ```pip install cowsay``` in an **Administrative** command line.

 ### MacOS
 I am not familiar with MacOS, nor do I have a Mac to test this on.
-Basically install Python and download the project.
+Basically install Python and Cowsay, then download the project.

 ### Linux
 Not much setup should be needed on Linux, the vast majority of distros already have Python installed.
 But if you don't, run: